Maxim Lapierre: Professional

-Montreal Canadiens
+Montreal Canadiens (2005–2010)

 In the off-season, he was signed by the Canadiens to a three-year, entry-level contract on July 28, 2005.
 Lapierre played his first professional season in the American Hockey League (AHL) with the Canadiens' minor league affiliate, the Hamilton Bulldogs.
 He was called up to the NHL in November 2005 for a five-day stint, playing his first NHL game on November 15 against the Florida Panthers.
-He registered three minutes of ice time in 4–3 Canadiens win, his lone NHL game during the 2005–06 season.
+He registered three minutes of ice time in a 4–3 Canadiens win, his lone NHL game during the 2005–06 season.
 In the AHL, Lapierre recorded 13 goals and 36 points over 73 games with the Bulldogs.

 During the 2006–07 season, Lapierre received four separate call-ups from Hamilton.
 Playing in the first game of a call-up in December, he registered his first career NHL point in a 4–3 win against the Boston Bruins, earning the first assist on the game-winning goal by Guillaume Latendresse on December 12, 2006.
 The following game, he scored his first NHL goal in a 4–2 win against the Tampa Bay Lightning, tipping a Mike Komisarek shot past goaltender Marc Denis.
 In late-January 2007, he received his last call-up of the campaign, remaining with the club until the end of the NHL regular season.
 Over 46 NHL games, he recorded six goals and six assists, while also tallying 24 points over 37 games in the AHL.

-With Montreal not qualifying for the 2007 Stanley Cup playoffs, Lapierre was sent back to the Bulldogs for their 2007 playoff season.
+With Montreal not qualifying for the 2007 playoffs, Lapierre was sent back to the Bulldogs for their 2007 playoff season.
 Hamilton advanced to the Calder Cup Finals, where they defeated the Hershey Bears in five games.
 Lapierre scored a goal and an assist in Hamilton's 2–1 win in the championship-deciding game.
 He totaled 12 points (six goals and six assists) in 22 playoff games.

 After competing for a Canadiens roster spot in the 2007 NHL pre-season, Lapierre was returned to the Bulldogs to start the 2007–08 season.
 On December 5, 2007, he was recalled to the Canadiens, earning a role as the club's third or fourth line centre.
 His time with the Canadiens increased as he spent 53 games in the NHL with seven goals and 18 points, while registering 14 points over 19 games in the AHL.